68publishers/image-storage/README.md

                 config: # Flysytem config, this is a default value defined by an extension:
                     visibility: ::constant(League\Flysystem\AdapterInterface::VISIBILITY_PUBLIC)

-            server: local # "local" or "external", default is local
+            server: local # "local" or "external", a default is local

-            signature: my-arbitrary-private-key # a default value is NULL.
-If the value is a string then its passed as a privateKey into a DefaultSignatureStrategy class.
-            # Eventually you can pass custom strategy e.g. My\Awesome\SignatureStrategy(foo, bar)

             # predefined presets
             presets: